Humane-Documentation/Spree/business_logic/taxation.md

 ### Tax Category (Model)
 See [here](../models/TaxCategory.md)

+* Grouping products which are taxed the same way
+* A product must belong to a tax category to be taxable
+* A `tax_category` can have many `tax_rates`
+* One Tax Category can be set as default so if a product doesn't have a related tax category, the default tax category would apply

 ### Tax Rate (Model)
 See [here](../models/TaxRate.md)

-Tax rates can *potentially* be applicable to an order but this can't be determined until we attempt to apply these rates to the order's items.
+Tax rates applicability to an order can't be determined until we attempt to apply these rates to the order's items.
 For instance, if a rate passes the criteria outlined in this method, but then has a tax category that doesn't match against any of the line items inside of the order, then that tax rate will not be applicable to anything

 ##### *Example*